kragen/derctuo/markdown/retro-teletext.md

 8 kilowords of memory divided among 32 channels only gives you 256 words of memory per channel, or maybe 128 words once system software takes up a bunch of space.
-This is not very much; for example, it's less than the text on the screen.
-In practice you probably need a full 32 kilowords of memory, a kiloword per user, if you're going to have them pair-programming BASIC or making (not-yet-invented) spreadsheets or something.
-And that's probably a US$20k machine, plus the US$3500 terminal driver system: US$23500 to drive 32 channels to serve 128 users, US$700 per channel or US$180 per user.
+This is not very much; for example, it’s less than the text on the screen.
+In practice you probably need a full 32 kilowords of memory, a kiloword per user, if you’re going to have them pair-programming BASIC or making (not-yet-invented) spreadsheets or something.
+And that’s probably a US$20k machine, plus the US$3500 terminal driver system: US$23500 to drive 32 channels to serve 128 users, US$700 per channel or US$180 per user.
 With a little thought, the machine could easily have included a bulletin-board system and electronic mail, though entering text on a touch-tone phone is no picnic, especially since this was 27 years before Tegic T9.

-I think this would have been a total steal, though I guess it's possible inflation is tricking me.
+I think this would have been a total steal, though I guess it’s possible inflation is tricking me.

 Suppose you wanted to make it actually cool?
-Square-wave music like the IBM PC wouldn't have been hard to add, but recording and playing back PCM was probably not in the cards.
+Square-wave music like the IBM PC wouldn’t have been hard to add, but recording and playing back PCM was probably not in the cards.
 Broadcasting your phone voice to whoever else was in your group, though, would have been doable in the analog domain.
 Per-character color would, I think, have been a poor tradeoff, but maybe per-line color would have been adequate.

-A light pen would have needed only about microsecond resolution to identify a given letter on the display, but it isn't entirely clear how it would go about transmitting this information over a regular phone line.
+A light pen would have needed only about microsecond resolution to identify a given letter on the display, but it isn’t entirely clear how it would go about transmitting this information over a regular phone line.
 If there was a way to feed it the front and back porches from the NTSC signal, there might be some hope, but otherwise it seems